Diabetes (Mellitus, Type 1 and Type 2) (cont.)

 - Chest pain: If the person has diabetes, take very seriously any pain in the chest or arms (particularly in the middle of the chest or along the left side), and seek medical attention immediately.

 - People with diabetes are more likely than nondiabetic people to have a heart attack, with or without experiencing chest pain.

 - Irregular heartbeats and unexplained shortness of breath may also be signs of heart attack.

-- Severe abdominal pain: Depending on the location, this can be a sign of heart attack, abdominal aortic aneurysm (widening of the large artery in the abdomen), diabetic ketoacidosis, or interrupted blood flow to the bowels.
+- Severe abdominal pain: Depending on the location, this can be a sign of heart attack, abdominal aortic aneurysm (dangerous widening of the large artery in the abdomen), diabetic ketoacidosis, or interrupted blood flow to the bowels.

 - Severe pain anywhere in the body is a signal for timely medical attention.